Norfolk County Cricket Club: Early county teams

-The first matches played by a representative Norfolk team were against Suffolk sides at Bury St Edmunds, Diss and Scole in 1764.
-An 1820 match at Lord's against MCC is considered to have first-class status, although the Norfolk side was weak and made up primarily of players from Holt Cricket Club.
+The first matches played by Norfolk were against Suffolk at Bury St Edmunds, Diss and Scole in 1764.
+An 1820 match at Lord's against MCC is considered to have first-class status, although the Norfolk team was weak and made up primarily of players from Holt Cricket Club.

 The first Norfolk County Club was organised in 1827 by Lord Suffield and by 1831 the Norfolk County Club was considered one of the strongest clubs in the country by The Sporting Magazine.
-Five matches played between 1833 and 1836 against Yorkshire sides have been given first-class status, although the matches were played by professional cricketers rather than the amateurs who made up Suffield's County Club.
+Five matches played between 1833 and 1836 against Yorkshire teams have been given first-class status, although the matches were played by professional cricketers rather than the amateurs who made up Suffield's County Club.

-The County Club had largely ceased to operate by 1848, although it was "revived" in 1862 for a time, and matches continued to be played by sides using the name Norfolk.
+The County Club had largely ceased to operate by 1848, although it was "revived" in 1862 for a time, and matches continued to be played by teams using the name Norfolk.

 Formation of the club

 The current county club was founded in October 1876, with the fifth Lord Suffield as president, and played its first matches in 1877.
 The county joined the Minor Counties Championship when it was formed in 1895.
 It did not play enough matches to qualify for the tournament in 1896, (Note: At the time, teams needed to play at least eight matches against other members the Minor Counties Association to qualify for the final table.
-Norfolk played only six fixtures against MCCA sides during the 1896 season.) and, after failing to win a Championship match in either 1900 and 1901, withdrew from the Championship in 1902 and 1903, before returning the in 1904.
+Norfolk played only six fixtures against MCCA teams during the 1896 season.) and, after failing to win a Championship match in either 1900 and 1901, withdrew from the Championship in 1902 and 1903, before returning the in 1904.
 It has continued to compete in the Minor Counties Championship in every season since.